Use this page as a quick rules reference, then go back to the Catan generator when you are ready to create a new board.

 - If another player builds a longer continuous road, they take the card

-- Roads can be "broken" by an opponent's settlement/city built in the middle
+- Roads can be broken by an opponent's settlement or city built in the middle

 - Awarded to the first player who plays 3 or more Knight cards